 Lecture topic: Optical methods used in hematology

-Scope: Different optical equipment such as: microscopy, flow cytometry is widely used in investigating cells biology and pathology.
-During the lecture I will present optical methods used in research and in daily routine practice, when dealing with lymphoma, leukemia and anemic patients.
+Abstract: Different optical equipment such as: microscopy, flow cytometry is widely used in investigating blood cells biology and pathology, in medical laboratories and clinics, providing the physicians with a powerful tool in their work.
+During the lecture some optical methods (flow cytometry, nanoparticle tracking analysis, TEM) will be presented, which are used in research and in daily routine practice, when dealing with blood cancers and anemic patients.

 Michał T. Tomczak – Ph.D. in Social Sciences, Gdańsk University of Technology, Faculty of Management and Economics.
 His research interests focus on Human Resources Management, particularly on employees’ competencies and Assistive Technologies integrating employees with Autism Spectrum Disorders within the digitized workplace.
 Head of Research Team in the field of GUT Graduates Professional Situation Monitoring and head of HR Manager and Local Self-Government Management postgraduate programs.
 Project leader and researcher in several research projects financed by the National Science Centre and the National Centre for Research and Development.
 Author of articles in scientific journals, chapters in monographs, research reports and Human Resources Management Handbook for University Students.
 Member of the Scientific Society of Gdańsk and expert of Polish National Agency for Academic Exchange (NAWA).